-The Town's pavement management study projects that if the Town were to continue to fund its current annual investment of \$475,000 over the next ten years, the backlog of roadway maintenance work would increase from the current estimated \$17 million to almost \$44 million.
-The Town is actively working to develop and fund a pavement management plan that would maximize the value and life of the Town's pavement network.
-The chart on the opposite page projects the trend of the Town's overall average PCI for its roads based upon three funding levels.
-It is the Town's goal in FY2016 to fund the Pavement Management Plan at \$1.1 million annually in order to maintain the average PCI score of 71.
-Moving forward, it is clear that the policy goal of improving the overall average PCI of the Town's roads will require identification of additional resources.
+The study projects that were the Town to continue its previous annual investment of \$475,000 over the next ten years, the backlog of roadway maintenance work would increase from \$17 million to almost \$44 million.
+The Town is actively working to develop and fund a pavement management plan that maximizes the value and life of the Town's pavement network.
+The chart on the opposite page projects the Town's overall average PCI for its roads based upon three funding levels.
+The Town's goal in FY2016 was to fund the Pavement Management Plan at \$1.1 million annually in order to maintain or improve the average PCI score.
+After two years of implementation of the plan Northborough's PCI improved slightly from 71 to 73.
+However, increased Chapter 90 Funds have not yet materialized.
+Moving forward, it is clear that the policy goal of improving the overall average PCI of the Town's roads will require identification of additional resources, including a commitment from the Legislature to increase Chapter 90 funds statewide from \$200 million to \$300 million.